Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Discussion

 \section{Discussion}

 Nested trial emulation has become increasingly popular in practice for drawing inference about treatment effects from observational data.
 Motivated by the need to assess the effects of COVID-19 vaccination outside of randomized trials, this paper develops NTE-based methods which allow treatment (vaccine) effects to vary on two different time scales, namely time since treatment initiation and calendar time.
-While motivated by vaccine studies, the methods could be applied in any setting where treatment effects may plausibly vary across both time scales.
+Each year, real-world data are used to estimate the effectiveness of seasonal influenza and COVID-19 vaccine formulations with the goal of detecting loss in VE due to antigenic drift and/or waning vaccine-induced antibody levels.
+Methods in this manuscript can be applied to evaluate seasonal vaccine formulations or to any setting where treatment effects may plausibly vary across both time scales.

-The application evaluated effectiveness of a full course of COVID-19 vaccine versus remaining unvaccinated among elder residents of the Abruzzo region of Italy.
-It is difficult to directly compare these results with those of \citet{AcutiMartellucci} because the designs differ in several key aspects.
-Acuti Martellucci et al. estimated the effectiveness of a full course of COVID-19 vaccine versus remaining unvaccinated among individuals 60 years of age or older during the period January 31, 2021 through February 8, 2022.
-They estimated VE against COVID-19-related death to be 94\% (95\% CI:93\% to 95\%) and against severe COVID-19 to be 86\% (95\% CI:84\% to 88\%).
-For comparison, in the present analysis the estimated VE against the composite outcome at week 44 of trial 0 (i.e., February 15, 2021 through December 18, 2021) was 80\% (95\% CI:67\% to 87\%).
-However, direct comparison of these estimates is not straightforward because of differences in study period, target population, and outcome.
+The application in Section~\ref{DataAnalysis} evaluated effectiveness of a full course of COVID-19 vaccine versus remaining unvaccinated among elder residents of the Abruzzo region of Italy.
+It is difficult to directly compare these results with those of \citet{AcutiMartellucci} because the analyses differ in several key aspects.
+Acuti Martellucci et al.\ estimated the effectiveness of a full course of COVID-19 vaccine versus remaining unvaccinated among individuals 60 years of age or older during the period January 31, 2021 through February 8, 2022.
+They estimated VE against COVID-19-related death to be 94\% (95\% CI [93\%; 95\%]) and against severe COVID-19 to be 86\% (95\% CI [84\%; 88\%]).
+For comparison, in the present analysis the estimated VE in individuals 80 or older against the composite outcome at week 44 of trial 0 (i.e., February 15, 2021 through December 18, 2021) was 81\% (95\% CI [70\%; 87\%]).
+Direct comparison of these estimates is challenging because of differences in study period, target population, and outcome.
 The analyses also targeted different estimands.
-Acuti Martellucci et al. defined VE as one minus the adjusted odds ratio, while in this manuscript VE equals one minus the marginal risk ratio.
-Although the odds ratio approximates the risk ratio when the outcome is rare \citep{Cornfield}, the adjusted odds ratio does not in general equal the marginal odds ratio due to noncollapsibility \citep{Daniel}.
+Acuti Martellucci et al.~defined VE as one minus the adjusted odds ratio, while in this manuscript VE equals one minus the marginal risk ratio.
+Although the odds ratio approximates the risk ratio when the outcome is rare, the adjusted odds ratio does not in general equal the marginal odds ratio due to noncollapsibility \citep{Daniel}.